RubixML/ML/README.md

 ```

 ### Logistic Regression
-A type of regression analysis that uses the logistic function to classify between two possible outcomes.
+A type of classifier that uses the logistic (sigmoid) function to distinguish between two possible outcomes.

 ##### Supervised, Binary, Online, Probabilistic, Persistable